Takashiidobe/notes/src/books/game-programming-patterns/data-locality.md

 }
 ```

-Which thrashes the cache, we\'ll put everything in an array of
+Which thrashes the cache, we'll put everything in an array of
 `AiComponents`, `PhysicsComponents` and `RenderComponents`.

 ```cpp